 To build general fitness and strength, we recommend a mixture of cardio and strength training.
-Alternating between the two is a good way to strike a balance.
+Alternating between the two is a good way to strike a balance and reap the rewards.

-Strength training has many amazing benefits, such as promoting your heart health and improving bone density.
+Strength training has many amazing benefits, such as promoting your heart health, increasing lean muscle mass and improving bone density.

 If you have access to a gym or equipment at home, great!
 But don’t worry if you don’t - many strength exercises can be done with your body weight, and you can turn up the difficulty by increasing reps, or trying more challenging variations.
-The Sweat app has several different programs which are designed to be done at home with no equipment, while other workouts offer exercise modifications you can use if you find yourself without your go-to equipment.
+The Sweat app has a number of programs which are designed to be done at home with no equipment, while other workouts offer exercise modifications you can use if you find yourself without your go-to equipment.

 Get your cardio in however you like - this could be a brisk walk, run, bike ride, swim, dance, or even jumping around with a skipping rope.
 If you prefer to exercise indoors, jump on a treadmill, bike, rower or elliptical machine.
 Experiment and see what (and where!) you like to move your body, or change it up each week to keep workout boredom at bay.

-Even if you’re working out regularly, you should still aim to have one or two rest days each week.
-As our exercise scientists like to remind us - muscles rebuild and recover in the downtime, not the workout time, so getting adequate rest is really important if you want to see progress and avoid injury or burnout.
+Even if you feel fit and strong, you should still aim to have one or two rest days each week.
+As the Sweat Trainers like to remind us - muscles rebuild and recover in the downtime, not the workout time, so getting adequate rest is really important if you want to see progress and avoid injury or burnout.

 The Supercompensation Curve is a sports science theory that explains this well.
 In his book Athletic Development, Vern Gambetta - an internationally renowned training and conditioning expert - defined this model as a process involving training and fatigue, followed by recovery and the supercompensation phase.

-If you train those same fatigued muscles before they have had time to recover, they may break down further and send your progress backwards or increase your risk of injury.
+If you train those same fatigued muscles before they have had time to recover, they may break down further, send your progress backwards or increase your risk of injury.
 We’ll say it again - rest and recovery are both essential for fitness progress and strength gains.

-Making time for recovery sessions with stretching or foam rolling can have a positive impact too.
+Making time for recovery sessions with stretching or foam rolling can also have a positive impact.
 If you’re young or your fitness level is high, it’s easy to feel like your body is invincible and you can power through a daily workout, but we’re in this for the long game!
 The best healthy habits are the ones you can sustain.